FOREWORD

 POLICY

-Defiance County Engineer is a “Clear Road Policy”.
+policy of the Defiance County Engineer is a “Clear Road Policy”.
 The policy is employed to increase safety,

 improve traffic movement and enhance the appearance of the highways by